 If the grant recipient is an organization (not an individual or public school)please complete Title VI training certification in the Online Grants System.
 The TN Arts Commission will not remit payment until the organization has completed the Title VI training.
 Failure to do so could result in the cancellation of your grant.
 If your agency has already completed the training in the TN Arts Commission’s online grant system for the current fiscal year, it is not necessary to repeat the training.
 See Title VI Training Certification here.

 You will find the Rolling Grant Evaluation Form in the Grants Management – Reports Due link in the left-hand menu of the Online Grants System.

-The Rolling Grant Itemized Expenditures Form must be downloaded from the Information – Document Library link located in the left-hand menu of the Online Grants System.
+The Rolling Grant Itemized Expenditures Form can be downloaded from the Information – Document Library link located in the left-hand menu of the Online Grants System, or from this link.

 The Rolling Grant Itemized Expenditures Form should contain check or invoice numbers where indicated (or CC/DC if payment was made by credit or debit card); sign and date the form before saving and attaching to the Rolling Grant Evaluation form.

 All rolling grants are paid as reimbursements after the activity is complete.